awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 If you see a deleted account displayed in the AWS Control Tower console, repair your landing zone to remove the outdated entry\.

 **Note**
 In AWS Service Catalog, the Account Factory provisioned product that represents the governed account is not updated to remove the account\.
 Instead, the provisioned product is displayed as `TAINTED` and in an error state\.
-To clean up, go to the AWS Service Catalog, choose the provisioned product, and then choose **Terminate**\.
+To clean up, go to AWS Service Catalog, choose the provisioned product, and then choose **Terminate**\.